-You should also keep in mind that bananas contain a lot of water and very little fat.
+You should also keep in mind that, when you eat bananas, you provide your body with a lot of water and very little fat.

-This allows it to control your appetite and you also slow down the emptying of your stomach.
+This allows you to control your appetite and also slows down the emptying of your stomach.

 If you have diabetes, however, it’s best to avoid eating ripe bananas.

-One thing that we’re sure you’ll want to know is that a medium sized banana contains two types of fiber: pectin and starch (as noted above).
+One thing that we’re sure you’ll be happy to know is that a medium-sized banana contains two types of fiber: pectin (as noted above) and starch.

 These two compounds improve your digestion in wonderful ways.